lsc-project/documentation/source/logging.rst

 - **logOperations** : which actions you want to log (create, update, delete, modrdn).
 You can specify multiple actions by grouping them with commas ",".
 - **separator** : which separator you want to use in the output (default a semi-colon ";")
 - **attrs** : which attributes you want to write.
 The attributes MUST be separated by the property **separator**.
 You can specifiy empty columns if you want to.
+Note that only the first value is displayed in case of multi-valued attributes.
 - **outputHeader** : true or false.
 This will print the "attrs" option before outputting any data lines - thus your CSV file can have a standard header.
-- **taskNames** : a coma separated list of tasks you want to output in CSV
+- **taskNames** : a coma separated list of tasks you want to output in CSV.
+If the option is absent or if its value is empty, all tasks will be logged.

 .. note::